We thought these would last forever.....

 Shopping in my home town, in the old days.

 But of course, this was a holdover from the pre-war days - already dying out.
 We all had cars and the big city was only 20 miles away.
-When Mother really wanted something special, she would drive to the big city to go to Dey Brother's Department store or Chappell's (back then, each city had its own department store brands, and for some reason, they were always run by Jews.
+When Mother really wanted something special, she would drive to the big city to go to Dey Brother's Department store, or Sibley's or Chappell's (back then, each city had its own department store brands, and for some reason, they were always run by Jews.
 This is not an anti-Semitic statement, just a statement of fact.)
 I remember, as a fidgety kid, spending what seemed like hours in these overheated buildings that always smelled of carpet and fabric.